Duke University Health System: Duke Regional Hospital

-Duke Regional Hospital (DRH) provides inpatient, outpatient, surgical and emergency care and features a level II intensive care nursery, Durham Regional Rehabilitation Institute and the Davis Ambulatory Surgical Center.
+Duke Regional Hospital provides inpatient, outpatient, surgical and emergency care and features a level II intensive care nursery, Durham Regional Rehabilitation Institute and the Davis Ambulatory Surgical Center.
 Newborn care at Duke Regional Hospital is provided by physicians from Duke Children's Hospital.
-Duke Regional Hospital has 369 inpatient beds.
+Duke Regional Hospital has 388 inpatient beds.
 In fiscal year 2016, Duke Regional Hospital admitted 15,792 patients and had 123,234 outpatient visits.

 Duke Regional Hospital was previously known as Durham County General Hospital which opened on October 3, 1976.
 Durham County General Hospital was the result of a merging of Lincoln Hospital (an all African American hospital) and Watts Hospital (an all white hospital).
 During the 1990s, the region's population increased.
 The hospital responded by expanding its focus to also serve the metropolitan counties of: Orange, Person, Chatham, and Granville counties.
 The expanded service area resulted in changing the name to Durham Regional Hospital.
 In 1998, an agreement with Duke University Health System was signed and the two officially began a 20-year partnership.
 The agreement was amended in 2009, extending the partnership for a "rolling" 40-year term.
 On July 1, 2013, Durham Regional Hospital became Duke Regional Hospital.

 Duke Raleigh Hospital

-Duke Raleigh Hospital (DRaH) has been a member of the Duke University Health System family since 1998.
+Duke Raleigh Hospital has been a member of the Duke University Health System family since 1998.
 Christened "Mary Elizabeth Hospital" when it opened in 1914, under the leadership of Doctor P.G.
 Fox it was later renamed Raleigh Community Hospital and, in 1978, moved to the current Wake Forest Road location.
-The hospital has 186 beds and over 500 physicians on the medical staff.
-Newborn care at Duke Health Raleigh Hospital is provided by physicians from Duke Children's Hospital.
+The hospital has 204 beds and over 500 physicians on the medical staff.
+Newborn care at Duke Raleigh Hospital is provided by physicians from Duke Children's Hospital.
 Duke Children's Consultative Services of Raleigh provides services from Duke Children's Hospital as well.

-In 2004, the hospital mistakenly used hydraulic fluid instead of detergents to sterilize surgical instruments.
-Over 3,800 patients received letters informing them of their possible exposure to potentially harmful chemicals.
+Duke Health Lake Norman Hospital

+Duke Health Lake Norman Hospital joined the Duke University Health System family in 2025.
+Located in Iredell County, North Carolina, the hospital was originally known as the Lake Norman Regional Medical Center until Duke Health acquired the hospital in 2025 and was later renamed Duke Health Lake Norman Hospital.
+The hospital features 123-beds, 24-hour emergency medicine, weight loss surgery center, women's services, the Stork's Landing Maternity Center, cardiology and surgical services.
+It also includes an orthopedic specialty center, an outpatient imaging center, and an outpatient surgery center.